Sampradaya: Āstika and nāstika sampradayas

-Since ancient times, Indian philosophy has been categorized into āstika and nāstika schools of thought.
+Since ancient times, Indian philosophy has been categorised into āstika and nāstika schools of thought.

 Āstika and nāstika concept in Hindu, Buddhist and Jain scriptures define Astika as those sampradayas which believe in the existence of Atman (Self) and those who accept supremacy of vedas, Nastika being those who deny there is any "Self" in human beings or do not hold vedas as supreme.
 In modern context, Astika are also defined as theists and Nastika as atheist.
-In Indian origin religion, even atheism is also considered as acceptable, specially under the concept of Sarva Dharma Sama Bhava.
+In Indian origin religions, even atheism is considered acceptable, especially under the concept of Sarva Dharma Sama Bhava.
 The concept of acceptable or valid Dharma excludes the Mleccha (impure) who are considered without the purity of ethics and code of conduct called yamas and niyama.

-Sampradayas of Indian-origin religions have own Darshana or philosophy, encompassing world views and teachings.
+Sampradayas of Indian-origin religions have their own Darshana or philosophy, encompassing world views and teachings.
 Six Astika or orthodox sampradayas which believe in supremacy of veda are called shad-darśana (lit. six system), namely Sankhya, Yoga, Nyaya, Vaisheshika, Mimamsa and Vedanta.

-Various sampradayas, including sampradayas which are considered nastika and valid or permissible, are distinct schools of philosophy with own doctrine on the above concepts.